bchien6672/ECE470_FinalProj/README.md

 Current Issues:
 The simulation may sometimes be wonky with the robot returning to the original position, as it will get stuck with the table.

+CheckPoint 5 (4/11)
+1. Uploaded framework that will be used for path planning
+2. Added in valid theta checking function